hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 - The recovered message
 - Original-versus-recovered comparison

-Welch PSD analysis helps distinguish useful signal energy from the surrounding noise floor more clearly than a single FFT magnitude plot.
+Welch PSD analysis provides a clearer representation of signal energy and noise-floor behavior than a single FFT magnitude plot.

 ---

 ## Message-Bandwidth Estimation

-The effective message bandwidth is estimated from the normalized magnitude spectrum of the original audio signal.
+The effective message bandwidth is estimated from the normalized FFT magnitude of the original audio signal.

 The implementation:

 1. Normalizes the FFT magnitude
 2. Applies an amplitude threshold
-3. Identifies the significant frequency components
+3. Identifies significant spectral components
-4. Determines the maximum baseband frequency
+4. Determines the highest significant baseband frequency
 5. Adds a safety margin to reduce signal truncation

-The estimated bandwidth is then used to determine:
+The estimated bandwidth is used to determine:

-- The bandpass-filter limits
+- Bandpass-filter limits
-- The frequency-domain mask width
+- Frequency-domain mask width
-- The low-pass-filter cutoff frequency
+- Low-pass-filter cutoff frequency

 ---

-## Filtering Approaches
+## Filtering Methods

-Two filtering methods are implemented.
+Two filtering approaches are implemented.

 ### FIR Bandpass Filtering

-A finite impulse response bandpass filter is designed around the positive carrier region:
+A finite impulse response bandpass filter is designed around the carrier frequency:

 $$
-f_c-B \leq f \leq f_c+B
+f_c-B\leq f\leq f_c+B
 $$

 where:

 - $f_c$ is the carrier frequency
-- $B$ is the estimated message bandwidth
+- $B$ is the estimated baseband bandwidth

 The implementation uses: